PistonDevelopers/Piston-Tutorials/getting-started/readme.md

 In this tutorial, we are rendering using OpenGL, so we'll use `opengl_graphics`.

 The pattern of "interface" and "backend" is very common with Piston Projects.
-While other game engines might encompass more functionality, we prefer to have many libraries that are separated and extendable, but also work well when combined.
+While other game engines might encompass lots of functionality, we prefer to have many libraries that are separate and extendable, but also work well when combined.

 ## Writing Some Code

-Ok, time for some actual programming.
+Ok, time for some game logic.

 First create the source directory and a file use as the entry point for our application.